Distributed Antenna System (DAS) in Australia

 It sounds somewhat counterintuitive but here’s how it works.
 Your phone is constantly trying to talk back to the mobile base station, in the case of the outdoors this is a long way away, with a variety of concrete and other obstructions in between.
 Think of it like trying to talk to your friend who is at the other end of a football field.
 But because he can’t hear you, you have to bust out your handy megaphone and turn things up to 11.

-When a Distributed Antenna System is in the building, all of a sudden, it’s like you and your friend are next to each other on a park bench, and you can just talk at more comfortable volume exerting less effort.
+When a Distributed Antenna System is in the building, all of a sudden, it’s like you and your friend are next to each other on a park bench, and you can just talk at a more comfortable volume, exerting less effort.
 The phones turn down their ‘volume’ to match the distance the signal needs to travel and consequently will emit significantly less EME when communicating through Distributed Antenna System.

 Improved Battery Life